ebess/Fifa-15-Ultimate-Team-WebApp-Api/README.md

     try {

         /**
-         * there are two endpoints at the the moment
+         * there are two platforms at the the moment
          *
          * playstation: Forge::PLATFORM_PLAYSTATION
          * xbox: Forge::PLATFORM_XBOX
          *
-         * also you can set two different endpoints
+         * also you can set different endpoints
          *
-         * mobile: Forge::ENDPOINT_MOBILE
          * webapp: Forge::ENDPOINT_WEBAPP
          *
          */